blawson69/PurseStrings/README.md

 ---
 ### --party
 **GM Only** You may add characters to a Party Members list that persists between sessions.
-This will allow you to utilize the `--dist` command without needing player tokens selected.
+This will allow you to distribute loot ([below](#--dist)) without needing to select player tokens.
 To do this, select the tokens representing the characters you wish to add and use the following command:

 ```!ps --party```

 You can use this command more than once in case you are in game and cannot select all of them at once.
 The command will simply add the new token to the list.

 If you wish to remove characters from the Party Members list, you will essentially start over with a new group.
-Select the tokens you wish to keep or add and pass `--reset` along with the `--party` command:
+Select the tokens you wish to keep and pass `--reset` along with the `--party` command:

 ```!ps --party --reset```

-Passing this command without tokens selected will *remove all characters from the list.*
+Passing the `--reset` command without tokens selected will *remove all characters from the list.*

 ---
 ### --show